 After breakfast we drive to Cai Be, at the heart of the Mekong Delta.
 Boarding a small boat, we head to the Cai Be colorful floating market, cruising amongst local barges loaded with fruits, vegetables and other local produce.
 We stop at local home-based workshops to observe the traditional processing of rice paste, coconut candies and other local specialties.
 After lunch in a lavish villa located by the river, we travel to Dong Hoa Hiep Island, then on to an ancient Mandarin House before proceeding to Vinh Long.
 At the wharf we disembark our boat, and drive to Can Tho, the largest town in the Mekong Delta, where we stay for the night.

 Day 12, February 27th, 2021.
 The ultimate floating cooking experience

 After breakfast at the hotel in Can Tho, we board our own private Sampan (a near flat bottomed wooden boat).
 We travel to Cai Rang floating market in order to purchase fresh produce, ready for the meal ahead.
 Our private Sampan is equipped with its own modest kitchen, and a local cook will join us for the day.
 Together with our cook we shall prepare and taste the local cuisine, typical to the Mekong Delta.
 After learning some local cooking techniques, and satisfying our palates, we take a walk through a beautiful garden located on one of the many islets in the delta.
 We then disembark our sampan, and head back to Ho Chi Minh City, where we spend our last night in Vietnam.
 In the evening we enjoy a farewell dinner in one of the city’s finest restaurants.

 Day 13, February 28th, 2020.
 Departure from Vietnam

-After breakfast at our hotel, we drive to Ho Chi Minh City Airport, for our international departing flight out of Vietnam.
+After breakfast at our hotel, we drive to Ho Chi Minh City Airport, for our international departing flight to end our Vietnam private tour.